 A: No. AIPM endorses courses (AGS has had several of its courses endorsed) but does not issue qualifications.
 AIPM awards RegPM certification.
-Qualifications from AGS courses / assessments are awarded by Registered Training Organisation Pro Leaders Academy (RTO 45024) with whom we have an agreement.
+Qualifications from AGS courses are awarded by Registered Training Organisation Australia Institute of Business and Technology 41138 with whom we have an agreement.

 Q: Must I sit an exam to get a qualification?

 A: No, competency based processes do not require you to sit an exam.
 It's necessary to demonstrate knowledge, understanding and skills - we assess your evidence that demonstrates you have met the relevant Standard(s)

 Disclaimer: All information is provided for guidance purposes.
 Given that requirements (eg legal, government & industry bodies) are subject to regular change, AGS Consulting & Training is not liable for incorrect/out-of-date information.
 We recommend that users of this website obtain current information/requirements from relevant organisations (government, private & non-profit) as appropriate.
 Feel free to contact us in the first instance.